Johnny Appleseed Thematic Unit

 The life cycle of fruiting trees is an important concept for all children to master.
 This book uses photos and easy to understand descriptions to throughly explain the concept.

-Use stickers for graphing and classification lessons, for dividing children into study groups or as rewards for a job well done.
-Many apple themed stickers are available on Zazzle.
+Use stickers of different kinds of apples for graphing and classification lessons, for dividing children into study groups or as rewards for a job well done.